-We used the regional bathymetry dataset designed by Mayet et al. (2013) from the Beaman et al. (2011) bathymetry which they modified under the MGT using information on the grounding line and iceberg drafts.
+We used the regional bathymetry dataset designed by Mayet et al. (2013), they modified the Beaman et al. (2011) bathymetry under the MGT using information on the grounding line and iceberg drafts.

 2.2.
 Atmospheric forcing and sea ice data